PostHog/posthog.com/contents/docs/cdp/redshift-export.md

 ### Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the Redshift Export app](https://github.com/PostHog/redshift-plugin) is available on GitHub.
+The [source code](https://github.com/PostHog/redshift-plugin) is available on GitHub.

 ### Who created this app?

-We'd like to thank PostHog team members [Yakko Majuri](https://github.com/yakkomajuri) and [Marius Andra](https://github.com/mariusandra), as well as community member [Jean Roman](https://github.com/romj) for creating the Redshift Export app.
+We'd like to thank PostHog team members [Yakko Majuri](https://github.com/yakkomajuri) and [Marius Andra](https://github.com/mariusandra), as well as community member [Jean Roman](https://github.com/romj) for creating this

 ### Who maintains this app?